 I know this information about Smith & Nephew’s defense of THA cases because I have seen their tactics over the past five years, and the company’s defense strategy was made crystal clear last week when one of my experts gave his deposition in a Smith & Nephew case that is set for trial soon.
 I have attended almost thirty depositions in Smith & Nephew cases over the past five years, but last week was the first time for one of my experts to give testimony.
 It was a real eye-opener for me despite all this recent experience fighting this company.

 I would be concerned right now if the surgeon and sales reps were not named as Defendants in my Smith & Nephew THA cases.
 The liability facts against the surgeon and sales rep in some of these cases are that strong.

 There will be slight variations of the “blame the surgeon or sales rep defense” in each THA case, but I think that defense will potentially be there in every one of them.
-You may have to look for it sometimes because the company lawyers don’t broadcast that they are using these defense tactics, but they probably are going to try to blame the surgeon and/or sales rep to some extent in every THA case.
-You can be sure they are considering that defense in every case.
-They can’t help it.
 The defenses are too obvious and the evidence too strong for them not to make use of the facts.

 - The Defense is Easy.